Home Page > Section 24

 Area: Highland Railway Usage: Medium Status: Obsolescent

 As an alternative to a pair of arms, the direction of the slope can be indicated by inclined bars on a rectangular board.
 The bars on either side of the board may be separate [24.8], or they may be joined [24.9].
 The gradient values are generally displayed above each bar.
-The line between Airdrie and Bathgate (Scotland Route) reopened in October 2010 and was equipped with gradient posts bearing joined bars that can extend to the top of the board, requiring some values to be displayed below the bar [24.10].
+Some gradient posts on the Scotland Route have joined bars that can extend to the top of the board, requiring some values to be displayed below the bar [24.10].
 An unusual method of presentation superimposes the gradient values on wide bars [24.11].

 [24.8] Gradient Post.